fit-r2lab/r2lab.inria.fr/markdown/hardware.md

 <div class="container" markdown="1">
   <div class="row">
     <div class="col-md-8 new_pad">

+###AW2S 5G RRH / RRU Radio Units (RUs)

+Two 5G RUs are available:

+* <a href="https://www.aw2s.com/electronic-engineering/engineering-services/" target="_blank"> JAGUAR 2T2R</a> RUs (CPRI Split 8), IBUmax 50MHz, MIMO 2x2
+* <a href="https://www.aw2s.com/electronic-engineering/engineering-services/" target="_blank"> PANTHER 4T4R</a> RUs (CPRI Split 8), IBUmax 100MHz, MIMO 4x4

+As for USRP N3XX devices, each AW2S RU is connected through either 2x10Gbps or 2x25Gbps fibers to our <a href="https://github.com/sopnode" target="_blank"> SophiaNode cluster</a>.
+The same <a href="https://github.com/sopnode/oai5g-rru" target="_blank"> oai5g-rru scripts</a> can be used with e.g., `-R jaguar` option to demonstrate how to use a AW2S RU to set up a 5G demo using <a href="https://gitlab.eurecom.fr/oai/openairinterface5g" target="_blank">OAI5G</a> microfunctions on R2lab.

+Note that the N300 USRP device and the JAGUAR RU are connected to <a href="https://www.hubersuhner.com/en/products/radio-frequency/antennas/das-ibc/sencity-occhio" target="_blank">HUBER+SUHNER SENCITY® OCCHIO MIMO 2x2</a> 5G omnidirectional antennas, while the N320 USRP device and the PANTHER RU use <a href="https://www.hubersuhner.com/en/products/radio-frequency/antennas/das-ibc/sencity-occhio" target="_blank">HUBER+SUHNER SENCITY® OCCHIO MIMO 4x4</a> 5G omnidirectional antennas.

 ###Lime SDR devices

 Here are the detailed specifications for the LimeSDR devices deployed in the chamber (see table below for the details on which nodes host such devices)